The Israeli-Palestinian conflict has strained medical services and left families reeling. Here are five organizations you can support to help victims - KION546

 Palestine Children’s Relief Fund

 Palestine Children’s Relief Fund (PCRF) is a U.S.-based nonprofit organization that sponsors volunteer medical teams to treat sick and injured Palestinian children in the West Bank and Gaza.
-It also brings children to the U.S. for free medical care they could not otherwise receive locally.
-The group has built two pediatric cancer departments in the Palestinian Territories and treated tens of thousands of youth.
-Donate here.
+It also brings children to the US for free medical care they could not receive locally.
+The group has built two pediatric cancer departments in Gaza and the West Bank and has treated tens of thousands of youth.

 United Hatzalah

 United Hatzalah is the largest independent, non-profit, volunteer Emergency Medical Service (EMS) in Israel.
-Volunteers drive ambucycles from emergency to emergency, providing fast and free medical care to people in need 24-hours a day, 7 days a week.
+Volunteers drive ambucycles from emergency to emergency, providing fast and free medical care 24 hours a day, 7 days a week.
 With more than 6,000 volunteers, they’re able to respond to emergencies across the country in less than 3 minutes and 90 seconds in metropolitan areas.
-Donate here.

 Comments